Multilingual Education (MLE)

 Intervention strategies

-- LLF’s MLE demonstration programs have evolved during the years and have developed an appropriate environment for children to learn in their most familiar language(s).
+- LLF’s MLE demonstration programmes have evolved during the years and have developed an appropriate environment for children to learn in their most familiar language(s).

 - Strengthen children’s higher order thinking abilities and oral expression in L1, children’s most familiar language.